Protecting our heritage

-The purpose of this document is to identify and recognise the special importance of particularly significant trees in the landscape, to guide their management and to ensure their protection for future generations.
+Significant trees are listed on our Significant Tree Register.
+The Register identifies and recognises the importance of significant trees in our area and is used to guide their management to ensure their protection for the future.

 The Register is divided into four volumes: